Pretrial Release Services in San Diego

 Immediately after an arrest, a defendants first priority is to get out of custody and regain their freedom.
-Posting bail is usually the best way to free yourself from custody.
+Posting bail can be the fastest way to free yourself from custody.

-To post a cash bond, the defendant or his/her family member(s) or friend(s) must post the entire bail bond amount themselves in order for the defendant to be released from custody.
-If the defendant makes all of the required appearances in court and the case(s) is exonerated, the courts will return the cash to whomever posted the bail.
+To post a cash bond, the defendant or his/her family member(s) or friend(s) must post the entire bail bond amount themselves for the defendant to be released from custody.
+If the defendant makes all the required appearances in court and the case(s) is exonerated, the courts will return the cash to whoever posted the bail.
 If the defendant fails to appear in court, the bond is forfeited.

 When a defendant or a loved one of the defendant posts a property bond, he or she pledges the value of real property to the court as a guarantee that the defendant will return to court as ordered by a Judge.
 In California, the property must have equity that is at least 150% of the total bail amount.
 Failure to appear in court on the date specified by the judge may result in the defendant losing the property as the court will take the posted property as if it were a cash bail.
 However, before the court accepts the property as bail for the defendant, the judge must first set a hearing to determine the legal ownership of the property being offered as a bond, as well as its current market value.

 Do you need to get your loved one home or have questions on the pretrial release process in San Diego?
 Contact All Aces Bail Bonds now, you can trust us to get your loved one home fast with our pretrial release services in San Diego!